rblack42/dotfiles/README.rst

 My dotfiles
 ###########

 I keep a master copy of my system dotfiles here, and clone this repository onto all machines I set up.
-I create links to these files from the clne directory to their actual file names on that system.
+I create links to these files from the clone directory to their actual file names on that system.
 (Note that this only works on Mac/Linux systems at present.)

 Here is the process I use: